On indecomposable involutive solutions to the Yang-Baxter equation whose squaring map is a $p$-cycle: Abstract

 \section{Abstract}

 The pioneering work of Rump, which proved Gateva-Ivanova's conjecture concerning the decomposability of square-free solutions to the Yang-Baxter equation, significantly motivated further research into the associated squaring map $T$.
 This line of inquiry has yielded numerous decomposability theorems based on the underlying structure of $T$.
 Two seminal questions, posed by Ramírez and Vendramin, ask about the existence of certain indecomposable involutive solutions whose squaring maps are transpositions or $3$-cycles.
-In this paper, we explore this problem in a more general setting by examining the case where $T$ is a $p$-cycle, for an arbitrary prime number $p$.
-Our results provide negative answers to the aforementioned questions under the assumption that the solution is latin or that its size is a prime-power.
-As a further application, we also present some decomposability theorems for solutions whose permutation groups are nilpotent.
+In this paper, we explore these problems by examining the case where $T$ is a $p$-cycle, for an arbitrary prime number $p$.
+We provide negative answers to the aforementioned questions under the assumption that the solution has nilpotent permutation group or has prime-power cardinality, providing also some decomposition criteria in this setting.
+Moreover, we show that, in the particular case of latin solutions, the situation is more rigid.